opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/portal.rst

 These local users have the permission to explore the public datasets of the domain by default.
 Extra permissions can be given to these users at the domain level, on individual datasets or via groups (other than the ``SAML users`` or ``OpenID Connect users`` groups, of which they are automatically members).

 The creation of new local users via an identity provider authentication can be disabled using the "Disable local user provisioning" checkbox in the identity provider configuration (SAML or OpenID Connect) configuration.
-Disabling local user provisioning will however not prevent existing local users from signing.
+Disabling local user provisioning will however not prevent existing local users from signing in.

 **Linked user**